-FRAMINGHAM, MA (WHDH) - Framingham State University was hit by hate for a second time over the weekend.
+FRAMINGHAM, MASS.
+(WHDH) - Framingham State University was hit by hate for a second time over the weekend.
 The school is now investigating two separate racist messages in the same residence hall.

 “We’re scared to go to sleep in our room,” said junior Nicole Harvey after her and her roommate Eunice Bwambok discovered the message of hate on their dorm room door Sunday.
 This is the second time in just two days that they have been the target of racial slurs, they said.